Written by Stacey Kelleher. Reviewed by Sean Busch.

 11. Use an Air Purifier

-You can do everything possible to keep indoor allergens at bay, but if your cleaning products cause allergic reactions, your efforts may be in vain.
+You can try everything to keep indoor allergens at bay, but these won’t work if your cleaning products cause allergic reactions.
 Instead, opt for cleaners that won’t irritate your senses.

-Puracy gets their fresh scents from essential oils, and harnesses the cleaning power of plant enzymes and coconut-based cleansers.
+Puracy harnesses the cleaning power of plant enzymes, foaming properties of coconut-based cleansers, and the refreshing scent of organic essential oils.
 You won’t have to worry about harsh chemicals either, since every Puracy product is free of: